DarkmaneTheRobot/DarkmaneTheRobot/README.md

 ### Hi there 👋
 I'm Darkmane, a 21 year old Developer from the UK

-- 🔭 I’m currently working on Wynter, a discord furry vot
+- 🔭 I’m currently working on Wynter, a discord furry bot
 - 🌱 I’m currently learning python
 - 💬 Ask me about discord bots!
 - 📫 How to reach me: dark@furrycentr.al